 Earlier this year I treated a woman in her early thirties who had acne since she was a teenager.
 I confidently prescribed homeopathic Sulphur as she was generally warm-blooded, craved bacon and her acne was worse from bathing—all Sulphur characteristics and a strong correlative factor.
 Six weeks later Diane came back and her acne was only marginally improved but she reported better energy and focus.
 So I got more symptoms and we tried again, this time with a remedy related to Sulphur called Pulsatilla and fortunately after the new remedy Diane’s face was the clearest it had been in years.

-3) Follow These Dosing Strategies for Best Outcomes
+3) Follow These Dosing Strategies for the Best Outcomes:

-If this is the case, it is time to either re-dose the remedy (if it hasn’t been taken in awhile) or increase the potency of the remedy.
+- If this is the case, it is time to either re-dose the remedy (if it hasn’t been taken in a while) or increases the potency of the remedy.

-The single dose is given only once and then repeated if there is relapse.
-In the real world I find it easier to give remedies daily so as not to miss the window of when symptoms are recurring.
+- The single dose is given only once and then repeated if there is a relapse.
+In the real world, I find it easier to give remedies daily so as not to miss the window of when symptoms are recurring.

 Whereas conventional therapies merely suppress eczema, Eczema Free has practical solutions to address the underlying cause.